Chad Salisbury

-High school and college careers
+Early life and college

 Salisbury attended Frazier High School, where he played football, basketball, and baseball.
 While there, he was a two-time All-State selection in football and basketball.
 After high school, he went to play football for both New Mexico State and Buffalo.
-He earned honorable mention All-America honors from the Football Gazette after the 1997 season.
+He earned honorable mention All-America honors from the Football gazette after the 1997 season.